tjkerby/PWS_670/Gap_Filling_with_PBJelly.md

 # Gap Filling with PBJelly
 Hi-C does a good job of putting scaffolds together, but it does not estimate the size of any gaps between scaffolds.
-We filled in gaps in our scaffolded assembly using our original PacBio reads and PBJelly.
+We filled in gaps in our scaffolded assembly using our original PacBio reads via PBJelly.
 PBJelly uses long reads to completely or partially fill in gaps, thus reducing the number of Ns and the average gap length in your assembly.

 # PBJelly
   This is the code we used to run PBJelly: